beatriz-fc-leitao/beatriz-fc-leitao/README.md

 ## Hi there, welcome!

 ### About Me
-🧑‍🎓 I am currently a Masters student in Business Analytics and Big Data at IE University in Madrid, Spain.

 🔥 I am passionate about using data to drive insights and make informed decisions.
-Through my coursework, I have learned to use SQL, R, Python, PySpark, MongoDB, SPSS and several dashboarding tools to analyze data, generate insights, make predictions, and communicate key information.
+Through my academic and work experience, I have learned to use SQL, R, Python, PySpark, MongoDB, SPSS and several dashboarding tools to analyze data, generate insights, make predictions, and communicate key information.

 👩🏻‍🦱 In my free time...
 - I'm curious and love to learn new things 📚 🙋🏻‍♀️